 Debra Carson assumed her role as Executive Director in January of 2015 and oversees the organization's youth empowerment initiatives, operations management and donor relations.

 Prior to her role with GivingPoint, Debra was the Executive Director of the Chicago Summer Business Institute (CSBI) for 16 years where she oversaw all operations.
 CSBI is a nonprofit youth organization that provides paid internships to high school students within the finance, legal and government entities.
 She made a lasting and positive impact on more than 1,500 students through CSBI alone, by exposing them to a plethora of meaningful paid internships, economic and financial empowerment workshops, entrepreneurial training, post-secondary educational resources and networking opportunities, among others.
 Many of these students received thousands of dollars in financial scholarships, full four year college scholarships and were hired as employees.

 Debra is a graduate of National Louis University where she holds a Bachelor’s degree in Applied Behavioral Science, as well as an Associate’s degree in Early Childhood Education from Triton College.
-A native of Chicago, Illinois, Debra and her husband Michael are new to Georgia and reside in Atlanta.
-They have two adult sons, Michael and Aaron.

 Director of Programs